manicprone/joint-kit/README.md

 data transformation, paginated & non-paginated datasets, rich error handling, payload serialization, HTTP router generation (for RESTful endpoints), and more.

+## WIP

+Not ready for public use until version 0.1.0 - Syntax and logic are in frequent flux.

 ## Table of Contents

 * [Prerequisites][section-prerequisites]